 - Lastly, cannot provide industry-standard packaging

 Running a business in the current economic climate can be quite difficult.
 We understand that businesses all over are trying to cut costs.
 Since you hopefully understand the importance of product liability insurance by now, we’ve come up with ways of providing it as conveniently as possible.
 Here are some common policies that businesses have which can include product liability insurance:

 General Liability Insurance

 A commercial general liability insurance (CGLI) policy helps protect a business from unforeseen claims.
-The policy covers many things including property damage, bodily injury and product liability.
+The policy also covers many things including property damage, bodily injury, and product liability.
 According to Statista, the average cost of a CGLI policy is about $340 a year.

 Errors And Omission Insurance

 Errors and omission insurance (E&O insurance) is a policy designed to cover mistakes made by a business.
-The policy covers litigation costs in case you make errors.
-The policy also includes partial product liability coverage.
+The policy also covers litigation costs in case you make errors.
+Moreover, the policy also includes partial product liability coverage.
 According to Insureon the average cost of an E&O insurance policy would be a little over $700 yearly.

 Professional Liability Insurance

 A form of product liability insurance coverage can be typically found within professional liability insurance coverage.
 This is because professional liability insurance helps provide professionals with coverage from lawsuits brought by clients.
 It’s quite similar to employment practices liability insurance.
 Similarly, the average annual cost of this coverage is usually over $1,000.